What Hoses Are The Best For Homebrew?

 For example when transferring your wort to the fermenter, or transferring from fermenter to bottling bucket and from bottling bucket to bottle, hosing in all shapes and sizes are adapted to make these processes easier.

-Some tools like a Wort Chiller or an auto-siphon also requires hoses to function properly.
-Other tools like kegging systems, mash tuns etc. also benefit from hosing, though most tools that require hosing often has it included.
+Some tools like a Wort Chiller (Amazon link) or an auto-siphon also requires hoses to function properly.
+Other tools like kegging systems (Amazon link), mash tuns etc. also benefit from hosing, though most tools that require hosing often has it included.

 Read on as I dive into the different types of hoses/tubing for homebrew, and help you get an understanding of which type might be the right one for you.